 A stiffer flex is generally more suitable for golf carts that are used on rougher terrain or for carts that carry heavier loads.
 This rigidity ensures stability and control under these conditions.
 On the other hand, a more flexible shaft, like the auto flex golf shaft, can offer more give, ideal for smoother terrains and lighter loads.

 Selecting the correct flex is a balance between the cart’s load, the golf cart terrain, and the desired level of control.
 Too much flex might make the cart feel unstable, while too little can lead to a rigid and uncomfortable ride.

 Moreover, the type of flex can also influence the energy transfer in the cart.
 A well-chosen flex can enhance efficiency, making the ride smoother and less straining on the cart’s motor or golf cart battery.

 Golf Club Flex Shaft

 Another important consideration when choosing your golf club shafts is the flex of the shaft.
 The flex helps determine the shaft’s ability to bend during a swing and helps play a part in determining the distance and direction of the ball.

-The flex you choose is dependant on the type of swing that a golfer has.
+The flex you choose is dependent on the type of swing that a golfer has.
 For example, a beginner, or someone with a less powerful swing, should use a shaft that offers more flexibility so that the ball is propelled further.
-On the other hand, a golfer that has a powerful swing speed should use a shaft that is both stiffer and has a lower flex rating.
+On the other hand, a golfer who has a powerful swing speed should use a shaft that is both stiffer and has a lower flex rating.

-Keep in mind that each manufacturer’s flex rating varies from the other – for example, a ‘regular’ flex shaft from one manufacturer may be the same as a ‘senior’ flex shaft from another manufacturer.
+Keep in mind that each manufacturer’s flex rating varies from the other – for example, a regular flex shaft from one manufacturer may be the same as a senior flex shaft from another manufacturer.

-A golf cart can help you get around the golf course without getting tired.
 If you are on the lookout for a golf cart, contact Carts & Parts at (937) 459-8891 today – we’d love to help you in any way possible!